Seven Types of People. Which One Are You?

 Exclusive excerpt from The One Idea That Saves the World: A Call to Conscience and A Call to Action by Laurence Overmire.

-The House is on Fire.
+7 Types of People Experiment: Imagine the House is on Fire.

 The people in the house are